ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 In iMac, ``gobjdump -tr`` can display the information of relocation records like ``readelf -tr``.
 LLVM tool llvm-objdump is the same tool as objdump.
-Let's run gobjdump and llvm-objdump command as follows to see the differences.
+Let's run gobjdump and llvm-objdump commands as follows to see the differences.

 .. code-block:: bash